Nexmo/station/_documentation/messaging/sns/overview.md

 ---
+title: Overview
-title: Subscribe your users to an Amazon SNS topic and notify them by SMS
+meta_title: Subscribe your users to an Amazon SNS topic and notify them by SMS
 description: You use Nexmo SNS to subscribe your users to a topic and notify them about updates.
 ---